 27. We're losing fresh water

 As the climate changes, glaciers are retreating and contributing to rising sea levels.
 It turns out that one particular glacier range is contributing a whopping 10 percent of all the meltwater in the world.
 That honor belongs to the Canadian Arctic, which lost a volume equivalent to 75 percent of Lake Erie between 2004 and 2009.

 28. Glaciers are melting fast

 Humans leave our mark on the planet in all sorts of weird ways.
 For example, nuclear tests in the 1950s threw a dusting of radioactivity into the atmosphere.
 According to the American Geophysical Union, those radioactive particles eventually fell as rain and snow, and some of that precipitation got trapped in glaciers, where it forms a little "you are here" layer for scientists trying to date the age of glacial ice.

 Some glaciers are melting so fast, however, that this half-century of history is gone.

 It used to be purple … well, life on early Earth may have been just as purple as it is green today, suspects Shil DasSarma, a microbial geneticist at the University of Maryland.
 Ancient microbes, he said, might have used a molecule other than chlorophyll to harness the sun's rays, one that gave the organisms a violet hue, he suggests.

 Thunder and lightning reveal our planet's fiercer side.
-A single stroke of lightning can heat the air to around 54,000 degrees Fahrenheit (30,000 degrees Celsius), according to educational website Windows to the Universe, causing the air to expand rapidly.
+A single stroke of lightning can heat the air to around 54,000 degrees Fahrenheit (30,000 degrees Celsius), according to the book Energy by Don Herweck, causing the air to expand rapidly.
 That ballooning air creates a shock wave and ultimately a boom, better known as thunder.